Analysis

 Changing the face of infrastructure

-The growth of data centers and renewables reflects the changing way investors and dealmakers are thinking about infrastructure.
+The growth of data centers and renewables reflects the changing way investors and dealmakers are thinking about infrastructure, driven by evolving infrastructure trends that emphasize sustainability and long-term value.

 Traditionally infrastructure has been defined as an asset class focused on “hard” assets in the built environment, like roads, railways, and utilities, but the combination of rapid advances in digital technology, growing sensitivity to climate change risk and increasing electric vehicle use, is reframing how governments, investors and consumers think about essential services.